devacfr/reflow-maven-skin/README.md

 ### Compiling

-You can compile Reflow project with your local Maven,  with [Maven Wrapper](https://github.com/takari/takari-maven-plugin) or with Maven executed in Docker.
+You can compile Reflow project with your local Maven,  with [Maven Wrapper](https://github.com/takari/takari-maven-plugin) or with Maven from Docker.
 The last one is the easiest solution with you don't want install a jdk8.

 **Maven local**